Marquette University High School: History

 Founded as St. Aloysius Academy in 1857 on 2nd and Michigan St, the institution was renamed to St. Gall's Academy and moved location in 1864.
 The institution became Marquette College in 1881 when a new school was opened on 10th and State St, on the top of a hill.
 The hilltop location gave rise to the nickname and mascot: the Hilltoppers.

-In 1907 Marquette College became Marquette University and formally separated from Marquette Academy.
+In 1907 Marquette College became Marquette University and formally separated Marquette College.
+After the separation, the high school renamed to Marquette Academy.
 In 1922 Marquette Academy became Marquette University High School, and the campus at its current location was completed in 1925.

 Campus

 Marquette University High School is located at 3401 W. Wisconsin Avenue in the Merrill Park Neighborhood on Milwaukee's west side.
 It is a four-story building built in the early 20th century.
+It was designed by architects Herbst and Kuenzli in 1922.
 In 1961, the gym and cafeteria addition was added.
+The gymnasium was built on the grounds of the house of Sherburn Merrill, the man for which Marquette High's neighborhood is named after.
+The gym was funded by the estate.
 The Gordon Henke Center was completed in 1994 which included a new main entrance on W. Michigan St. In 2008, the attached Jesuit residence was demolished to make way for a 1-story administrative and fine arts addition.
 Another 2 stories was built on top in 2016 creating 3 stories adjacent to the original 1925 building.
 In addition to the new classrooms, an atrium and expansion to the Henke entrance was added.

 The Hilltoppers' home field for soccer and track is Quad/Park, located a few blocks away adjacent to Merrill Park.
 It was donated by former MUHS graduate Harry Quadracci ('54), in 1998.
 The site was formerly occupied by Marquette Stadium, which opened in 1924 and was demolished in 1976.

 Athletics

 Nicknamed the "Hilltoppers", MUHS teams compete in the Greater Metro Conference of the Wisconsin Interscholastic Athletic Association (WIAA) for most sports.
-Prior to 1999, MUHS competed in the now defunct Wisconsin Independent Schools Athletics Association (WISAA).
+Prior to 1999, MUHS competed in the now-defunct Wisconsin Independent Schools Athletics Association (WISAA).
 The school fields teams in baseball, basketball, cross country running, downhill skiing, football, golf, ice hockey, lacrosse, rugby union, soccer, swimming, tennis, track and field, volleyball, and wrestling.

 MUHS teams have won 28 WIAA state titles in soccer, volleyball, tennis, baseball, and football, as well as the lacrosse team's 2010 and 2013 WLF state championships.
 In the summers of 2008, 2009, 2010, and 2011 the Hilltoppers were ranked #1 in the state for overall boys' athletics by the Milwaukee Journal Sentinel.
 In the program's history, the Hilltoppers have won over 130 State Championships.